Javier Cabrera (footballer)

-Marcelo Javier Cabrera Rivera (born 18 March 1992) is a Uruguayan footballer who plays for Argentinos Juniors as a right winger.
+Marcelo Javier Cabrera Rivera (born 18 March 1992) is a Uruguayan footballer who plays for Peñarol as a right winger.

 Club career

 Born in Florida, Cabrera graduated from Montevideo Wanderers F.C.'s youth setup.
-On 11 April 2010 he played his first match as a professional, coming on as a late substitute in a 1–1 away draw against Liverpool F.C. for the Uruguayan Primera División championship.
+On 11 April 2010, he played his first match as a professional, coming on as a late substitute in a 1–1 away draw against Liverpool F.C. for the Uruguayan Primera División championship.

 Cabrera scored his first professional goal on 2 October 2010, in a 2–0 away win against Racing Club de Montevideo.
 He appeared regularly for the club in the following three campaigns, but with his side only achieving mid-table positions.

 On 21 July 2014 Cabrera signed a one-year loan deal with Recreativo de Huelva, in Spanish Segunda División.
 He made his debut for the club on 31 August, starting in a 0–0 away draw against Deportivo Alavés.

 On 9 July 2019, Cabrera was signed on a 2-year deal by Australian A-League club Melbourne City.